metacpan/metacpan-cpan-extracted/distros/T/Text-VisualPrintf/README.md

 Unique replacement string contains a combination of control characters (Control-A to Control-E).
 If the FORMAT contains all of these two bytes combinations, the function behaves just like a standard one.

+Because this mechanism expects entire replacement string can be found in formatted text, it does not work when the string is truncated by maximum precision.

 # SEE ALSO